JEFFREY P. BISHOP, MD, PHD

 SUSIE SAENZ

-Vice President of Operations, St. John Paul II Foundation
+Chief of Staff and Vice President, St. John Paul II Foundation

 ABBOT PLACID SOLARI, O.S.B.